siberoloji/siberoloji.github.io/content/en/blog/macOS-iOS/2024-10-23-how-to-troubleshoot-common-issues-on-your-iphone-16.md

-* Check available storage under **Settings &gt; General &gt; iPhone Storage**, and delete unnecessary files or apps if storage is low.
+* Check available storage under **Settings > General > iPhone Storage**, and delete unnecessary files or apps if storage is low.